Osteoporosis image

 The role of Collagen is rarely discussed, but it is an essential nutrient for the strength of bones as collagen provides the meshing or matrix intertwined with bone structure to give it that strength.
 Collagen may be derived from a variety of sources, including meat and fish, bone broths and Collagen powders ( for those who do not like eating a lot of meat)

-Stimulus :
+Bone Stimulus Therapy :

 Risk of Falls :